 Intended learning outcomes: Explain design options for global production networks, distribution networks, service networks, and transportation networks.
 Describe the network structure for decentralized distribution, and design options for retail networks.
 Disclose the integration of the portfolios.

 Intended learning outcomes: Differentiate between centralized production and decentralized production.
 Present features such as demand volatility, supply chain vulnerability, economies of scale, demand for consistent process quality, customer proximity, market specificity of products, value density.
-Explain design options for global production networks.
-Describe some company cases.

-3.1.2 Design Options for Global Distribution Networks
+3.1.1b Design Options for Global Production Networks

 Intended learning outcomes: Differentiate between centralized distribution and decentralized distribution.
 Present features such as demand variety, need for efficient returns, and degree of customer involvement in picking up.
-Explain design options for global distribution networks.
-Describe some company cases.

-3.1.3 Network Structure for Decentralized Distribution, and Design Options for Retail Networks
+3.1.3 Network Structure for Decentralized Distribution

 Intended learning outcomes: Disclose the distribution network structure and describe decision variables in its design.
 Present features such as available time for shopping, and simultaneously, capacity of an available means of transport of the customer, as well as the required geographical catchment area.
-For decentralized distribution, explain: portfolio for designing retail networks retail networks.

-3.1.4 Design Options for Global Service Networks
+3.1.3b Design Options for Retail Networks

 Intended learning outcomes: Differentiate between centralized service and decentralized service.
 Present features such as the mobility cost ratio of the service, the degree of customer involvement in bringing and picking up the service object, as well as the need for repeated transfer of the service object.
-Explain design options for global service networks of services in direct contact with the object.
-Describe some company cases.

-3.1.5 Design Options for Global Transportation Networks
+3.1.4b Design Options for Global Service Networks

 Intended learning outcomes: Differentiate between direct transport and indirect transport.
 Present features such as size or weight of the delivery, possibility of using an existing transport network, and need for merged transport.
-Explain design options for global transportation networks.
-Describe some company cases.

 3.1.6 Interrelation Between and Integration of the Portfolios of the Partial Networks